Kenya

 Power Course Live Interactive Virtual Learning

-Monday, March 25, 2024 - Guest Instructor Joshua Khachadourian
+Monday, November 25, 2024 - Guest Instructor Joshua Khachadourian

 What is the baptism of the Holy Spirit?
 It is the coming of the kingdom of God.
 It is Christ taking over in a life.
 No more do I live unto myself-that is over with!
 Now, thank God, according to His eternal purpose, He has taken over.
 More»